 • Pick animBot if you want the industry standard, have the budget for a subscription, and rely on its deepest features every day.

-• Pick AnimKit if you want the essential animation tools at a fraction of the cost, prefer a one-time license, want the source code, or need a non-English UI.
+• Pick AnimKit if you want the essential animation tools at a fraction of the cost, prefer a perpetual license, or need a non-English UI.

 The honest middle ground: a lot of animators do their daily blocking, spacing, and polish entirely inside AnimKit and keep the difference in their pocket.